kcm2/ab/references/angelbeatshd.rst

 * Ooyama says they need to dig down 10 meters, it appears they have dug around 5 feet so far.
 * Chaa falls asleep, Yuri goes to take his gun, and holds Chaa at gunpoint.
 He pulls out his own gun and they standoff.
 * Hinata jumps in the way, pushing Yuri over.
 She gets back up and shoots Chaa, hitting him.
 Yuri, Hinata and Ooyama run off.
 * Resting by a tree, they talk/plan.
-Yuri says she is going to challange Chaa to a fight, and Kanade will referee, because she is the student council president.
+Yuri says she is going to challenge Chaa to a fight, and Kanade will referee, because she is the student council president.
 * Yuri says if she loses, then she will do anything Kanade wants.
 If she wins, she wants Kanade to invite her for tea in her room.
 * Yuri also says that she wants to be friends with Kanade, which she seems to respond positively to [#v2c7-1]_.
 Yuri also says that the guy must come for tea too.
 Kanade agrees, saying that is how she would want it to be too.